 academic degrees

 Academic degrees are abbreviated according to established conventions for each degree.
 Degrees that are abbreviated with two letters take a period after each letter, and both letters are capitalized.
-Some degrees are abbreviated with three or more letters.
-When a degree is abbreviated with three capital letters, periods are never used; when some of the letters are lowercased, periods are used according to the convention for that degree.
-Following are some examples of academic degrees and their abbreviations:
+For degrees are abbreviated with three or more letters, conventions vary.
+In all instances, follow the list below, which gives examples of commonly encountered degrees and their abbreviations.

 - B.A.
 Bachelor of Arts